-Residents living close to wind farms have raised concerns about potential adverse health impacts from wind turbines including nausea, headaches, anxiety and sleep and learning difficulties.
+Some residents living close to wind farms continue to raise concerns about potential adverse health impacts from wind turbines including nausea, headaches, anxiety and sleep and learning difficulties.

-NHMRC is continuing to investigate the impact of wind farms on human health.
-Building on the outcomes of the Scientific Forum in June 2011, NHMRC is currently undertaking a systematic review of the existing scientific literature to examine the possible impacts of wind farms on human health, including audible and inaudible noise.
+Building on the outcomes of the Scientific Forum in June 2011, NHMRC commissioned an independent systematic review of the existing scientific literature to examine the possible impacts of wind farms on human health, including audible and inaudible noise.

-The NHMRC Wind Farms and Human Health Reference Group (the Reference Group) has been convened to oversee the systematic review of the literature.
+The NHMRC Wind Farms and Human Health Reference Group (the Reference Group) was convened to oversee the systematic review of the literature.
 The Reference Group comprises experts in environmental epidemiology, sleep, social psychology, acoustics/sound engineering and a community representative.

-The review will consider a wide range of evidence, comprising both peer reviewed and non-peer reviewed (‘grey’) literature.
-To ensure all emerging research has been captured, in September 2012 NHMRC conducted a call for submissions of evidence for consideration in the systematic review.
+The review considered a wide range of evidence, comprising both peer reviewed and non-peer reviewed (‘grey’) literature.
+To ensure all emerging research has been captured, in September 2012 NHMRC conducted a call for submissions of evidence for consideration in the independent evidence review.

 Terms of Reference for the Wind Farms and Human Health Reference Group

 The Wind Farms and Human Health Reference Group will:

 - Guide the development of a systematic review to determine if new evidence exists in the scientific literature on possible health effects of wind farms.